Pulborough Circular walk

 3. After passing some farm outbuildings in a dip the lane climbs past an attractive thatched cottage and comes to a T-junction with the B2139 in the small village of Houghton.
 Cross the B2139 carefully (slightly to the right) and go down South Lane, passing more attractive old cottages and joining the Monarch's Way?
 (MW).

 4. At the bottom of the lane continue on a track curving gently round to the right.
 Go through a side gate onto a signposted bridleway along the right-hand side of a small open area.
-Keep ahead where a footpath joins from the left to continue along the bridleway, with the River Arun just off to the left.
+Keep right where a footpath joins from the left to continue along the bridleway, with the River Arun just off to the left.

 The walk now follows another part of the Walk 1–32 route, to the farm bridge at South Stoke.